liaMr0/liaMr0/README.md

 ###

-<p align="left">I’m a computer engineer who’s genuinely passionate about software development and technology.
-What drives me is the thrill of learning fast, bouncing back from challenges, and paying close attention to the details that make a big difference.
-I value clear, assertive communication and I’m always open to feedback because I believe growth comes from continuous improvement.<br><br>In my work, I’ve learned to manage myself effectively while collaborating smoothly with agile teams.
-I take pride in consistently delivering production-ready code on time, and I’ve had the chance to contribute to projects that highlight my ability to build web applications that aren’t just functional, but truly exceptional.</p>
+<p align="left">I’m a computer engineer with a genuine passion for building software and diving into new technologies.
+I have a quick learning curve and can adapt easily when faced with challenges, always focusing on the small details that transform a good idea into a great solution.
+I value clear, open communication and see feedback as an essential part of growth—both professionally and personally.

+In my career, I’ve developed the ability to manage my own work effectively while collaborating seamlessly within agile teams.
+I take pride in consistently delivering production-ready code on time, and I’ve been fortunate to contribute to projects that showcase my knack for building web applications that are not just functional, but truly exceptional.</p>

 ###